2026 Board Nominations

 In January, ATS contacts nominees to confirm their willingness to serve.

-5. Slate Announcement
+5. Final Reports and Slate Announcement

 6. Election